jpbnetley/npm-version-release-action/README.md

 ```

-- Production release (in this case to a dev branch)
+- Production release (in this case to a main branch)
 ```yml
 name: Build and deploy production
 on: